Virtual Christmas Light Tour!—The Eastern USA

 Birmingham Zoo Lights up during the holidays to create a wild Christmas light adventure.
 Dolphins and flamingos meet candy canes and gingerbread men in a light display like you won't see anywhere else.
 Ride the Candy Cane Train with us to experience part of the adventure.

 Santa's Enchanted Forest - Florida

-Boasting the World's Largest Holiday Theme Park, which features over 100 rides, shows, games and attractions, Mami make for a worthy last stop on our US Christmas light tour!
+Boasting the World's Largest Holiday Theme Park, which features over 100 rides, shows, games, and attractions, Mami makes for a worthy last stop on our US Christmas light tour!
 Millions of lights, displays, food, shows, and more ensure you will have a very merry time at this stop.
 Located in Tropical Park, 7900 SW 40th St, Miami, FL.